jiv-e/preact-widget-boilerplate/README.md

   reducers.js
 ```

 This boilerplate suggests bundling component related files together.
-This means
+It means
 that Redux actions, reducers and
 [container components](http://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components)
-are in the same folder with the contained component.
-This goes against Redux's
+are in the same folder with the actual presentational component.
+This goes
-creator Dan Abrimov's ideas about decoupling state management more loosely.
+against Redux's creator Dan Abrimov's ideas about decoupling state management
+more loosely.
 If you don't like it you can change it.

 Some special things to note: